ironbar/arc25/docs/05_Solution_Summary.md

 ### 3. Does hindsight relabeling work for program synthesis on ARC tasks?

-After validating that test-time training on hindsight-relabeled tasks allowed to solve toy tasks, it was time to see if we could validate the approach on ARC tasks that were much more complex.
+After validating that test-time training on hindsight relabeled tasks allowed solving toy tasks, it was time to see if we could validate the approach on ARC tasks that were much more complex.

 #### 3.1 Try to train my own models

 As a first step, I tried to continue the approach taken for the toy drawing tasks.
-I defined a small set of primitive functions (~40), and I implemented task generators that created random tasks to teach how to use the primitive functions.
+I defined a small set of primitive functions (~40), and I implemented task generators that created random tasks to teach how to use them.

 However, the models trained on those synthetic tasks were unable to solve any of the real ARC tasks.
-Despite being able to generate an infinite number of synthetic tasks, the diversity of those tasks was limited.
+Despite being able to generate an infinite number of synthetic tasks, the diversity was limited.
 I implemented 32 task generators, but they likely had biases, and the model was unable to learn something that generalized from that data distribution.
-Furthermore, the diversity of the predictions from the model was very small, so the search space of solutions was not fully explored.
+Furthermore, the diversity of model predictions was very small, so the search space of solutions was not fully explored.

 !!! tip "Learning"